USEPA/egrid/README.md

 ## Outputs

-The codebase outputs each data aggregation level in the eGRID dataset as an .RDS file and the final dataset as an Excel sheet in `data/outputs/{params$eGRID_year}`.
+The codebase outputs each data aggregation level in the eGRID dataset as an .RDS file and the final dataset as an Excel sheet in `data/outputs/{params$eGRID_year}/{params$temporal_res}` for each annual and monthly temporal resolution, depending on what is specified by the user.
 Rendering `eGRID_master.qmd` also creates an HTML file that summarizes the data, methods, and output files used and created throughout the code base.

 ## QA